duplicity

 --max-blocksize number

-determines the number of the blocks examined for changes during the diff process.
-For files < 1MB the blocksize is a constant of 512.
-For files over
+limits the maximum size of the blocks examined for changes during the diff process.

 --name symbolicname